fastvideo/gpu-camera-sample/README.md

 * GenICam Standard support - done
 * Support for XIMEA and Basler cameras - done
 * Support for Imperx, JAI, Baumer, Flir cameras - in progress
+* MJPEG streaming via FFmpeg RTSP - in progress
 * Linux version - in progress
+* Special version for NVIDIA Jetson hardware and L4T for CUDA-10.0 (Jetson Nano, TX2, Xavier) - in progress
 * Resize
 * UnSharp Mask
 * Rotation to an arbitrary angle